shoutem/shoutem.github.io/_posts/1-1-9-Publish.md

 Once your extension is done, you can publish it.
 Although your extension is already uploaded and installed to application, that application can't be published until extension is published.

-By default, all extension that you publish to the market are only visible to you.
+By default, every extension that you publish to the market is only visible to you.
 So, let's publish it!

 ```ShellSession
 $ shoutem publish